 Can I help on the day?

 Yes!
-Please use the contact form below if you'd like to volunteer to help for all or part of the day.
+Please use the contact details below if you'd like to volunteer to help for all or part of the day.

 Can I or my employer sponsor the Swimarathon?